Havering data privacy notice and your information rights

 When you make use of a service with the Council, the personal data you provide is required for statutory reasons, legal reasons, contractual reasons or we have gained your consent.

-You are not obligated to provide your personal information to the Council, however, as this information is required for us to provide you with our services, unless you withdraw your consent, if obtained, we will not be able to offer our full range of services without it.
+You are not obligated to provide your personal information to the Council.
+However, as this information is required for us to provide you with our services, unless you withdraw your consent, if obtained, we will not be able to offer our full range of services without it.

 Safeguarding measures

-The Council takes your privacy seriously and we take every reasonable measure and precaution to protect and secure your personal data.
 We work hard to protect you and your information from unauthorised access, alteration, disclosure or destruction, and have several layers of security measures in place both technically and by means of training and policies.
-The Council also has annual independent technical health checks and system audits.

 OneSource shared service